 Best Practices to Prevent Sideloading Risks

-– Use Play Integrity API to verify app authenticity
+- Use the Play Integrity API to verify app authenticity

-– Encrypt all sensitive data using AES or Keystore
+- Encrypt all sensitive data with AES or Keystore

 - Obfuscate code with ProGuard or R8

-– Avoid sideloading — use internal testing tracks via Google Play
+- Avoid sideloading use Google Play internal testing tracks instead

 – Implement runtime permission checks and secure logging